jclement2009/Cell-Data/README.md

 # Cell-Data
 A project that explores individual choices on use of cellphones or landline phones over 1993-2010.
-I find that a multinomial logit is appropriate in exploring the individual choice of (1) owning a cellphone only, (2) owning a landline only, (3), owning both modes, or (4) owning neither.
-The exogenous variables include family size, real income, gender, age, year, if the subject has a college degree, if the subject is married, if the subject lives in an urban area, and if the subject is caucasian.
+I find that a multinomial logit is appropriate in exploring the individual choice of
+* Owning a cellphone only
+* Owning a landline only
+* Owning both modes
+* Owning neither

+The exogenous (Right-hand side) variables include
+* Family size
+* Real income
+* Gender
+* Age
+* Year
+* If the subject has a college degree
+* If the subject is married
+* If the subject lives in an urban area
+* If the subject is caucasian

 I have a working version of this project using a Stata script.
 However, I am replicating the results using both Python and R as these are more accessible than Stata in terms of price.